thefrontiergroup/TFG-support/README.md

 # TFG::Support

-A collection of handy helpers and extentions to the Ruby core library.
+A collection of handy helpers and extensions to the Ruby core library.
 Should only contain application-nonspecific code that is of general use.

 ## Installation